-As at 30 June 2021, the group held customer funds of \$30,511 in trust.
+As at 30 June 2022, the group held customer funds of \$662,043 (2021: \$30,511) in trust.
 This relates to funds held in RentPay wallet accounts and payable at the direction of the customers of RentPay payment services.
-The fund held in trust has not been disclosed on consolidated statement of financial position as it doesn't meet the definition of financial assets and liabilities.
+The funds held in trust have not been disclosed in the consolidated statement of financial position as they don't meet the definition of financial assets and liabilities.